shaista020/shaista020/README.md

 ### ⭐ Thanks for visiting my profile!

-*A backend-focused developer passionate about clean code,
+*A dedicated backend developer focused on clean code, scalability,
-scalable systems, and real-world impact.*
+and building impactful, real-world solutions.*

 </div>